TuMyP1985/votingsystem/README.md

 - spring-db.xml (beans for postgres),
 - pom.xml (dependency for postgres).

 Please don't look it.
-It's only for my experience in future, not for Diplom.
+It's only for my experience in the future, not for Diplom.